 Challenge Events are one-day technology and innovation hackathons.
-Held at participating colleges and universities they strive to introduce students to opportunities available in the sectors of agriculture technology, agriculture technology, and environmental technology.
-These events are also intended to serve as an entry point for students into the innovation ecosystem and a pipeline to other accelerator programs that help facilitate the commercialization of the innovations and technologies initiated during the events.
+Held at participating colleges/universities, coworking spaces, and incubator facilities, they strive to introduce students and entrepreneurs to opportunities available in the sectors of agriculture technology, agriculture technology, and environmental technology.
+These events are also intended to serve as an entry point into the innovation ecosystem and a pipeline to other accelerator programs that help facilitate the commercialization of the innovations and technologies initiated during the events.

-Serving as a feeder, it is hoped that team presentations will result in the prospect of new technology business startups that would advance through the F³ Tech Pre-Accelerator and F³ Tech Accelerator programs.
+Serving as a feeder, it is hoped that team presentations will result in the prospect of new technology business startups that could advance through the F³ Tech Pre-Accelerator and F³ Tech Accelerator programs.

 2017 SCHEDULE OF CHALLENGE EVENTS

 Challenge Events are sponsored in part by

 Below is a list of colleges, universities, coworking spaces, or business incubators hosting F³ Tech Challenge Events.

 Saturday – October 7, 2017

 To be determined